SulbenS/GreenHouseProject/protocol.md

 ## The architecture

-TODO - show the general architecture of your network.
-Which part is a server?
-Who are clients?
-Do you have one or several servers?
-Perhaps include a picture here.

 The general architecture of the network for the distributed smart greenhouse application consists of the following components:

 1. Sensor/Actuator Nodes: These nodes are responsible for sensing environmental data and controlling actuators.
 Each node has direct access to a set of sensors and actuators and is connected to the Internet.
 These nodes act as clients in the network.